 Our Experienced Federal Criminal Defense Attorney Will Fight for You

-An experienced federal criminal defense attorney representing your interests and leading you through the federal criminal justice system is the most valuable asset you can have.
+An experienced Fort Lauderdale criminal defense attorney representing your interests and leading you through the federal criminal justice system is the most valuable asset you can have.
 Our firm aims to provide the most effective and result-producing sentencing advocacy through exhaustive research, the filing of academically superior briefs, motions, and the vigorous pursuit of successful negotiations with the power of full engagement.
 We take our client’s freedom seriously and litigate passionately to achieve the lowest possible sanction.

 Contact The Law Offices of Robert David Malove today to schedule a confidential review of your criminal case and to discuss all your legal options.